-The line ministry shall send the original Invoice, debit advice and ISC to the Treasury authorising payment.
+The line ministry will approve the payment online and upload the debit advice on the system.
 A copy of these documents shall be kept by the line ministry.
-Treasury reserves the right to refer documents back to the relevant Line Ministry for correction.
+The EU Payments Unit reserves the right to refer the payment back to the relevant Line Ministry for correction.